Other Cloth/Rubber Wiring

 About Cloth/Rubber Wiring

 Cloth/rubber wiring was commonly used by residential and commercial electrical contractors in Toronto for new home construction in the 1940s, 1950s, and early 1960s.
-Due to some significant risks (noted below), this type of wiring was replaced in the mid 1960s by more modern and safer plastic-coated wiring.
+Due to some significant risks (noted below), this type of residential wiring was replaced in the mid 1960s by more modern and safer plastic-coated wiring.

 Risks of Cloth/Rubber Wiring